-In planning and performing our audit, we considered the Joint Gas Line's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Joint Gas Line's internal control over financial reporting.
+In planning and performing our audit, we considered the Joint Gas Line's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Joint Gas Line's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the Joint Gas Line's internal control over financial reporting.